alexbain/lirc_web/README.md

 These are the available configuration options:

 1. ``repeaters`` - buttons that repeatedly send their commands while pressed.
 A common example are the volume buttons on most remote controls.
 While you hold the volume buttons down, the remote will repeatedly send the volume command to your device.
 2. ``macros`` - a collection of commands that should be executed one after another.
 This allows you to automate actions like "Play Xbox 360" or "Listen to music via AirPlay".
 Each step in a macro is described in the format ``[ "REMOTE", "COMMAND" ]``, where ``REMOTE`` and ``COMMAND`` are defined by what you have programmed into LIRC.
 You can add delays between steps of macros in the format of ``[ "delay", 500 ]``.
 Note that the delay is measured in milliseconds so 1000 milliseconds = 1 second.
+You can switch GPIO pins in the format of ``[ "gpio", "Receiver", 0 ] `` to set the gpio pin named "Receiver" to off.
 3. ``commandLabels`` - a way to rename commands that LIRC understands (``KEY_POWER``, ``KEY_VOLUMEUP``) with labels that humans prefer (``Power``, ``Volume Up``).
 4. ``remoteLabels`` - a way to rename the remotes that LIRC understands (``XBOX360``) with labels that humans prefer (``Xbox 360``).
 5. ``blacklists`` - a way to hide unused commands from your remotes.
 6. ``server`` - server configuration settings (ports, [SSL](http://serverfault.com/a/366374)).
+7. ``gpios`` - configure gpio pins that drive some hardware like a relais switching the power supply of a device.

 #### Example config.json: